 If your residents are unhappy, reviews are trending negative, and the phone won’t stop ringing angrily, let’s face it - your property management strategy isn’t working.
 And now, your team desperately has to figure out why.

 It may seem overwhelming at times, but at least you’ll know.
-And, by analyzing these detailed metrics, you can pinpoint areas needing attention, improve property reputations, increase renewal rates and ensure your residents’ needs are met throughout the lifecycle.
+And, by analyzing these detailed metrics, you can pinpoint areas needing attention, improve property reputations, increase renewal rates, and ensure your residents’ needs are met throughout the lifecycle.

-Resident experience metrics (lease conversion rate, surveys, response time, etc.) measure the quality of residents’ living experiences and provide insight into various aspects of community life.
+Resident experience metrics (lease conversion rate, surveys, response time, etc.) measure the quality of living experiences and provide insight into various aspects of community life.

 Resident experience metrics are essential for guiding your management strategy.
 They reveal insights on maintenance reliability, amenity usage, and areas needing improvement.
 By focusing on these metrics, you enhance resident satisfaction, effectively increasing retention rates and strengthening your community’s reputation.

 To consider metrics is to consider your residents.
+So here they come...

 Monitor the conversion rate of lease applications to signed leases.
 This metric reveals how effective your team is at guiding potential residents through the tour and application stages.
 A low conversion rate may indicate areas where your team can improve.